-- 56. Where behaviour on the part of a student is not only professionally unsuitable under these Procedures, but may also constitute a criminal offence or require investigation by a relevant professional body or the Disclosure and Barring Service in order to consider on-going registration, particular care will be taken to ensure that no comments are made to the media. - 57.
-The following procedures apply where the alleged professionally suitability may also constitute a criminal offence or would require investigation by, or referral to, a relevant professional body or the Disclosure and Barring Service in order to consider on-going registration.

-- 58. No action (other than suspension or exclusion pursuant to Section XV below) may be taken under these Procedures unless or until the matter has been reported to the police. - 59.
-If a decision not to prosecute is subsequently taken or following an investigation the relevant professional body, or Disclosure and Barring Service determines to take no further action, the Vice-Chancellor shall decide whether disciplinary action should continue or be initiated under these Procedures. - 60.
-If a decision to prosecute is taken and a conviction obtained or a relevant professional body or Disclosure and Barring Service imposes a disciplinary order including removal from a register or barring decision, the Court's or professional body's penalty shall be taken into consideration in determining any action under these Procedures. - 61.
+- 67. Where behaviour on the part of a student is not only professionally unsuitable under these Procedures, but may also constitute a criminal offence or require investigation by a relevant professional body or the Disclosure and Barring Service in order to consider on-going registration, particular care will be taken to ensure that no comments are made to the media. - 68.
+The following procedures apply where the alleged professionally suitability may also constitute a criminal offence or would require investigation by, or referral to, a relevant professional body or the Disclosure and Barring Service in order to consider on-going registration. - 69.
+If an allegation of misconduct has been reported to the police, the Vice-Chancellor may decide that no action (other than suspension or exclusion pursuant to Section XVII) may be taken under these procedures until a prosecution has been completed or a decision not to prosecute has been taken. - 70.
+If a decision not to prosecute is subsequently taken or following an investigation the relevant professional body, or Disclosure and Barring Service determines to take no further action, the Vice-Chancellor shall decide whether disciplinary action should continue or be initiated under these Procedures. - 71.
+If a decision to prosecute is taken and a conviction results or a relevant professional body or Disclosure and Barring Service imposes a disciplinary order including removal from a register or barring decision, the Court's or professional body's penalty shall be taken into consideration in determining any action under these Procedures. - 72.
 Under the Safeguarding Vulnerable Groups Act 2006 it is a criminal offence to allow a barred individual to work with the relevant vulnerable group.
-Any person who is barred by the Disclosure and Barring Service will therefore be immediately withdrawn from the programme of study and placements as necessary, without affecting any other action which may be taken under these Procedures. - 62.
+Any person who is barred by the Disclosure and Barring Service will therefore be immediately withdrawn from the programme of study and placements as necessary, without affecting any other action which may be taken under these Procedures. - 73.
 If the outcome of a criminal prosecution is acquittal, or following an investigation or hearing the relevant professional body or Disclosure and Barring Service determines to take no further action, the Vice-Chancellor shall decide whether or not professional suitability action should continue or be taken under these Procedures.

-XIV.
+XVI.
 Referral to the Disclosure and Barring Service